Han00127/Prot-Sequence-generation/README.md

 # One line summary of implmentation:

-We achieve relativly similar performance for base model like ProtMPNN, ProtMPNN-CMLM models.
+We achieve relatively similar performance in base model implementation like ProtMPNN, ProtMPNN-CMLM models.
 However, our implementation achieve surprising results on CATH4.2 and TS test datset such that we reach state-of-the-art performance on both dataset. our result / paper results.
 Please refer to "results/" together to verify the experimental results.

 ![image](https://github.com/Han00127/Structure-informed-Language-Models-Are-Protein-Designers/assets/93216105/bc5c04a8-a81d-4f46-9eb1-3f75bfe18e5c)